 How would you fix the economy?
-In AP Macroeconomics, students have been called upon to assist the leader of the Macro Islands where the economy is in shambles, and in need of some feasible solutions.
-They will discover how to create an economic plan that demonstrates Christian stewardship of scarce resources.
-The objectives of this course will be to engage students in real world application of the economic concepts that they will be tested on when taking the Advanced Placement exam.
-The students will seek to teach this island the principles of biblical economics in order to improve their economy and bring glory to God through their financial decisions and practices.
+In AP® Macroeconomics, students have been called upon to assist the leader of the Macro Islands, where the economy is in shambles and in need of some feasible solutions.
+The objective of this course is to engage students in real-world application of the economic concepts that they will be tested on when taking the AP exam.
+Students will also seek to apply biblical principles of economic stewardship in order to improve the island’s economy and bring glory to God through their financial decisions and practices.

 None.
 Students will be exposed to a college-level learning experience.

 - National Collegiate Athletic Association (NCAA®)

 - University of California (UC)

 - Creation: Human beings are created in the image of God and are ultimately accountable to him (Genesis 1:26–28).
 As such, they were created to be faithful stewards of God’s good creation, allocating resources to others for their benefit and glorifying the Creator.
 This remains true even after the Fall.

 - Fall: Adam and Eve’s original disobedience results not only in human sinfulness and death (Romans 5:12–21) but also specific acts of economic sin: e.g., greed (e.g., Jeremiah 6:13), deceitful manipulation of weights and measures (e.g., Micah 6:9–12), and taking advantage of the poor and needy (e.g., Malachi 3:5).
 Classical and Keynesian theories of economics tend to overlook these realities; whereas the former assumes that people are generally good by nature, the latter assumes that the solution to generally evil populations is their governance by essentially good leaders.